Access Gap Cover Scheme

 Non-emergency ambulance transport deemed medically necessary must be supported by a letter from the treating doctor explaining the medical requirement for ambulance transport.

 is a device that supports or corrects musculoskeletal deformities of the human body and is an artificial aid usually worn inside your shoes.
-Orthotics must be custom made.
+Orthotics must be custom made or pre-made where they are moulded or heat moulded.

 means a patient who undergoes minor surgery or medical treatment in a same day hospital facility, private hospital or dental clinic, but is not formally admitted as an inpatient.